Reejig Blog

 Across organizations we see the same pattern:

-• teams experiment with new AI tools
+• Teams experiment with new AI systems

-• pilots run in isolated environments
+• Pilots run in isolated environments

-• results look promising but rarely scale
+• Results look promising but rarely scale

 • ROI remains unclear